-Practices and policies of belonging among minority and majority children of low-income families
+Practices and policies of belonging among children with diverse social, cultural and lingual backgrounds

-“This project seeks to increase current knowledge of the practices causing marginalization and social exclusion of minority and majority children.
+“This project seeks to increase current knowledge of the practices causing marginalization and social exclusion of children with diverse backgrounds.
 It will analyze things, activities, and places of children.”

 Why a project on childrens’ belonging?